voostindie/vincents-productivity-suite-for-alfred/README.md

 - `from`: in case you have several accounts configured in Mail, here you can configure which one to use for the area.
 The format of this field is `Name <address>`.
 Both the name of the address must match *exactly* what's configured in Mail.
 If the account is not found, Mail will fall back to its default.

+So, how do you quickly send a regular mail to a bunch of people?
+Stick them in a group, select the group in Alfred, select "Write an e-mail", and watch the magic happen ;-)

 ### Apple Calendar

 This plugin uses SQL to fetch data from the the Apple Calendar cache, and is definitely not perfect.
 It doesn't always find all events for the day, even though it tries a nice of job of combining one-time events and recurring events.
 And it's fast.

+It also fetches the attendees from the events, and makes them available to other commands.

 The configuration looks as follows: